Sbozzolo/vterm-extra/README.md

 ### `vterm-extra-edit-command-in-new-buffer`

 This function allows to edit commands in a separate temporary buffer.
 It kills the current command, create a temporary buffer.
-When `vterm-extra-edit-done' is called (bound to `C-c C-c` by default), the content of the buffer is sent to the associated vterm.
+When `vterm-extra-edit-done` is called (bound to `C-c C-c` by default), the content of the buffer is sent to the associated vterm.
 This is done line by line, so the file has to be a valid multi-line command or series of commands.
 A trailing newline corresponds to